 Liability Coverage and the Duty to Defend

 Most liability policies impose two obligations on the insurer.
-It must pay damages or settlements levied against you as a result of claims covered by your policy.
-If a covered claim results in a lawsuit, the insurer must defend you.
-It must pay various legal fees and courts costs associated with your defense.
+First, the insurer must pay damages or settlements the insured is obligated to pay as a result of a claim or suit covered by the policy.
+Secondly, the insurer must defend the insured against a covered lawsuit.

 Duty to Defend Under CGL

-Coverage B applies to suits seeking damages for personal and advertising injury caused by a covered offense.
+Coverage B obligates the insurer to pay damages for which the insured is legally obligated because of personal and advertising injury caused by a covered offense.
 The insurer has the right and duty to defend you against any suit seeking those damages.

 Insurer's Right to Control Your Defense

-The liability policy gives the insurer both the duty and the right to defend you.
-Because it has the right to defend you, the insurer maintains control over your defense.
+Because a general liability insurer has the right to defend you, it maintains control over your defense.
 It decides what defense strategy to follow and which attorney to assign to your case.
-Your insurer also decides whether to offer the plaintiff a settlement or to proceed with a trial.
+Your insurer also decides whether to offer the plaintiff a settlement or proceed with a trial.

-In the hardware store example cited above suppose that your brother-in-law (Tom) is an attorney.
-You tell your insurer that you want Tom to manage your defense and that Tom will send the insurer a bill for his services when the suit has been resolved.
+Suppose that your business is insured under the standard liability policy and it has been sued for property damage by a customer.
+Your brother (Tom) is an attorney.
+You tell your insurer that Tom will manage your defense and bill the insurer for his services when the suit has been resolved.
 Will your insurer agree to this arrangement?
 No!
 Your insurer will not relinquish control of your defense to someone else.

 Defense Costs Not Subject To Limits